Tennis Elbow

 Clearly, in this scenario, the "typical tennis elbow" with mid finger extension pain and ball sqeezing pain, had atypical medial elbow nerve pain, an anteriorly subluxating shoulder and some significant neck-scapula-thoracic spine dysfunction.
 The process of the physical examination clarified the significance of the limited information given during the subjective examination.

-Clinical reasoning and the use of cognition & meta-cognition for the development of clinical expertise and pratitioner self-actualisation
+Clinical reasoning uses cognition & meta-cognition to develop clinical expertise and pratitioner self-actualisation

 Motor Learning and shoulder stability